Diamond Drill Articles

 SELECTING RIGHT MICRO DRILL FOR YOUR APPLICATION

-The drill bit is perhaps the most important factor in any drilling process.
-Even if all the other segments of the drilling operation are perfect, the outcome would be less than optimum if a damaged or improper drill bit is used.
-Drill bits are designed with three basic needs in mind.
-The bit needs to be rigid to address the critical aspect of registration through the hole and to ensure straight holes, from top to bottom through the stack.
+The micro drill is perhaps the most important factor in any drilling process.
+Even if all the other segments of the drilling operation are perfect, the outcome would be less than optimum if a damaged or improper micro drill is used.
+Micro drills are designed with three basic needs in mind.
+The micro drill needs to be rigid to address the critical aspect of registration through the hole and to ensure straight holes, from top to bottom through the stack.
 It also needs strength to withstand the forces generated during drilling and finally, it must be maintained to provide a sharp cutting edge over the life of the tool.

 In order to achieve proper feed and table speed, many variables have to be taken into account, that’s why the tool parameters are never perfect.
 Every drill room has a different opinion when it comes to the importance of bit life, hole quality, drill wander and hit rate.